 The second unusual aspect of this coin series concerns the obverse.
 It’s very rare indeed for the RAM to have anything other than the effigy of Queen Elizabeth II on it, but for this series, each issue carries a fully customised piece of art related to the theme, with the effigy integrated into it.
 These are also packed with fine detail, so we’re not just talking about a simple patterned border here.
 The end result is each coin is quite unique and it’s rare you can say that in the bullion market these days.

-Sadly, the series is to be capped at four issues, so just one more new design to come, along with three more of the limited antique variants.
+Sadly, Australian Shipwrecks is to be capped at four issues.
 The series is exclusively distributed by LPM, a Hong Kong based bullion dealer with a good history of exclusive low mintage bullion coin releases.
 A very cool set of coins with a format we hope is at least revisied by the mint in another form in the future.